-Innovus also manages the University's stake in its group of • the maintenance of existing and the sinking of new companies, the Short Courses and Copyright Division, as boreholes. well as the SU trademark portfolio.
-These activities will be Yet whilst the water crisis response plan is intended to sustain of great significance to the University's financial sustainability SU through the severe drought, the measures encouraging in future as part of what has become known as the fifth water efficiency form part of a larger sustainability drive on income stream.
-To optimise this income stream, Innovus was campus.
-Another important component of this drive is the combined with SU's Division for Commercial Services in the Energy Master Plan, in terms of which SU in 2017 continued reporting year.
-Following the merger, Commercial Services to increase renewable energy use on its campuses, switched was renamed SunCom (Stellenbosch University Commercial to more energy-efficient lighting wherever possible, and Services) and includes the Neelsie Student Centre, SU managed to significantly drive down electricity consumption residences, Maties Food Services and Compliance, the per student.
-The sustainability drive further includes initiatives Botanical Garden, the Maties Copy and Print Shop, Maties to reduce and manage waste and improve the biodiversity Dairy as well as the newly revamped Maties Shop in the and indigenous landscapes on SU campuses.
-Neelsie and the Stellenbosch University Store in the town centre.
-Going forward, SunCom will support efficient service LOOKING AHEAD delivery, maximise commercial income and promote an entrepreneurial campus culture.
-An example of this is the so-In 2018 and beyond, the responsibility centre of the COO called Arts Project, which sees SunCom and Innovus working with the Faculty of Arts and Social Sciences as well as Facilities Management to ensure the sustainable management of SU's music halls, drama theatres and Woordfees.
+Innovus also manages the University's stake in its group of companies, the Short Courses and Copyright Division, as well as the SU trademark portfolio.
+These activities will be of great significance to the University's financial sustainability in future as part of what has become known as the fifth income stream.
+To optimise this income stream, Innovus was combined with SU's Division for Commercial Services in the reporting year.
+Following the merger, Commercial Services was renamed SunCom (Stellenbosch University Commercial Services) and includes the Neelsie Student Centre, SU residences, Maties Food Services and Compliance, the Botanical Garden, the Maties Copy and Print Shop, Maties Dairy as well as the newly revamped Maties Shop in the Neelsie and the Stellenbosch University Store in the town centre.
+Going forward, SunCom will support efficient service delivery, maximise commercial income and promote an entrepreneurial campus culture.
+An example of this is the socalled Arts Project, which sees SunCom and Innovus working with the Faculty of Arts and Social Sciences as well as Facilities Management to ensure the sustainable management of SU's music halls, drama theatres and Woordfees.

-SUSTAINABILITY
+PURSUING ENVIRONMENTAL SUSTAINABILITY